geoffreyvanwyk/ansible-role-moodle_uninstall/README.md

 > should be mentioned here.
 For instance, if the role uses the EC2 module, it may
 > be a good idea to mention in this section that the boto package is required.

-The role only uninstalls a Moodle instance served from a subdirectory, and works best when the Moodle instance was installed with [Ansible role for Moodle](https://github.com/geoffreyvanwyk/ansible-role-moodle).
+The role only uninstalls a Moodle instance served from a subdirectory.

 The role is only tested on long-term support versions of Ubuntu that still receive standard support.

-At the moment, the role only uses Apache web server which it installs itself.

-The role only supports removing the included Apache web configuration as for a Moodle instance installed in a subdirectory; not the removal of a virtual host configuration.

 The role only supports PostgreSQL database.